Jo Easterbrook Senior xRelate Counsellor Mediator BA hons.Dip.PST

 01482 640634 / 07776201880

-Welcome!
-I am a warm, caring and 'fully qualified' ex-Relate Couples Counsellor with 24 yrs experience.
+Welcome! ( my names was YATES) I am a warm, caring and 'fully qualified' ex-Relate Couples Counsellor with 29 yrs experience.
 My specialism is RELATIONSHIPS - COUPLES/SINGLES/FAMILY/CHILDREN.
 I am also a SEX Therapist and Accredited FAMILY MEDIATOR, offering a flexible ‘No Waiting’ policy.
 My service is professional and confidential in a private setting - I derive great joy seeing people become happy again.